Guernsey F.C.: Non-playing staff

-The team is coached by Tony Vance, who also coached the Guernsey national football team until he resigned in December 2011, and is assisted by Colin Fallaize and Steve Sharman.
+The team is coached by Tony Vance, who also coached the Guernsey national football team until he resigned in December 2011, and is assisted by Steve Sharman.
 The club's head physiotherapist was Mike Thomas, who died in May 2015.
 He was assisted by his son Dan Thomas and the consultant club doctor is Richard Weiler.

 The club chairman from establishment to August 2016 was Steve Dewsnip and club secretary was Mark Le Tissier, brother of former England international footballer Matt Le Tissier.
-Mark Le Tissier took over as Chairman in September 2016.
+Mark Le Tissier took over as chairman in September 2016 and held the role until January 2023.
 The club's patron is Sir Geoffrey Rowland, the ex-Bailiff of Guernsey.

 GFC TV record and broadcast matches to subscribers over the internet.
 On occasions they have produced live broadcasts which have been shown in various Guernsey locations.